PolMuri/PolMuri/README.md

-#  DevOps / SysAdmin
+#  DevSecOps / SysAdmin

-In addition to my job as a DevOps / Systems Technician, I have also invested time and effort in developing my programming skills.
+In addition to my job as a DevSecOps / Systems Technician, I have also invested time and effort in developing my programming skills.
 During my free time, I have worked on personal projects using Javascript, Python, C# and PHP.
 These projects have allowed me to learn more the fascinating world of programming.

 Furthermore, last year I advancing my expertise in cybersecurity through specialized studies and actually I keep pushing througth cybersecurity with Hack The Box and his machines.